kenatiod/Nr_Solver/Proof_sketch.md

 For $\omega > 17$, the CRT argument becomes self-contained and requires no Pell computation at all.
 The number of missing primes is large enough that $\lambda$ exceeds $L$ for every possible mask family by pure arithmetic, independent of any search.
+If prime-complete solutions are absent for consecutive orders $r,\ldots,R-1$, then any solution at order $R$ must satisfy simultaneous entry conditions for all missing primes $p_r,\ldots,p_R$.
+The combined CRT/LCM entry modulus grows faster than the admissible Størmer-Lehmer search bound, so after a finite base range, no catch-up solution is possible.

 The computational phase establishes the base; the CRT closes off all remaining cases analytically.
 Together they imply that the list of prime-complete products of consecutive integers — the sequence A141399 is provably finite, with $m = 633{,}555$ constituting its largest member.